Over the past 12 months, I've travelled across the country speaking, networking, and meeting lots of folks in the HIPAA industry.

 These interactions yielded deep insight into the challenges organizations face when it comes to HIPAA compliance and email.
 It also revealed that there is ample opportunity here, the likes of which keep me up at night.

-In this post, I will outline two of those insights I’ve gleaned in the industry, hiding in plain sight:
+In this post, I will outline two of the insights I've gleaned from the industry, hiding in plain sight:

 - The true diameter and momentum of the HIPAA industry